vsch/SimpleSerialConnectorService/README.md

 Port Monitor` loading of native libraries.
 That said, it is still preferable to implement serial port connectivity by using this plugin as a dependency, to avoid conflicting with other plugins.

+The service in this plugin was too permissive by allowing anyone to write to a connected port by using the port name.
+The interface was changed:

+* removed `write()` method for writing to port
+* changed `connect()` method to return a `SerialPortOwnerAccess` instance to be used for writing to the connected port.

 ## Adding SimpleSerialConnectorService to your plugin

 * Modify the gradle build script to add the github repository for the plugin package, and define